Frédéric Auguste Bartholdi: The war and Statue of Liberty

 Bartholdi served in the Franco-Prussian War of 1870 as a squadron leader of the National Guard, and as a liaison officer to Italian General Giuseppe Garibaldi, representing the French government and the Army of the Vosges.
 As an officer, he took part in the defense of Colmar from Germany.
 Distraught over his region's defeat, over the following years he constructed a number of monuments celebrating French heroism in the defense against Germany.
 Among these projects was the Lion of Belfort, which he started working on in 1871, not finishing the massive sandstone statue until 1880.

 In 1871, he made his first trip to the United States, where he pitched the idea of a massive statue gifted from the French to the Americans in honor of the centennial of American independence.
-The idea, which had first been broached to him in 1865 by his friend Édouard René de Laboulaye, resulted in the Statue of Liberty in New York harbor.
+The idea, which had first been broached to him in 1865 by his friend Édouard René de Laboulaye, resulted in the Statue of Liberty in New York Harbor.
 After years of work and fundraising, the statue was inaugurated in 1886.
-During this period, Bartholdi also sculpted a number of monuments for American cities, such as a cast-iron fountain in Washington, DC completed in 1878.
+During this period, Bartholdi also sculpted monuments for other American cities, such as the Bartholdi Fountain in Washington, D.C., completed in 1878.